-- High availability: You can run tests and get test results more quickly when testing with virtual devices.
-Because virtual devices are created on-demand, your tests start almost immediately, providing quick validation of your app.
-This makes virtual devices ideal for testing small updates to your app, or for regression testing.|
+|High availability||You can run tests and get test results more quickly when testing with virtual devices.
+Because virtual devices are created on demand, your tests start almost immediately, providing quick validation of your app.||Testing small updates to your app, or for regression testing.|

 |Longer test durations||Tests on physical devices are limited to a test duration of 45 minutes on each device.
-Virtual devices support a test duration of up to 60 minutes, which makes them suitable for running longer tests, and especially for measuring the performance of an app.
+Virtual devices support a test duration of up to 60 minutes.||Running longer tests.|

-- Lower cost: Virtual devices are priced at $1 per hour for each virtual device used to test your app.||Daily testing using continuous integration systems, or before checking in code.
+|Lower costs||Virtual devices are priced at $1 per hour for each virtual device used to test your app.||Daily testing using continuous integration systems, or before checking in code.
 To learn more, see Usage levels, quotas, and pricing for Test Lab.|

-How to test your app with virtual devices
+Test your app with virtual devices

 You can test your app with virtual devices the same way that you test it with physical devices.
 Simply select virtual devices when you select test dimensions to configure a test matrix.
 To learn more about running tests with Test Lab, see Get started testing for Android with Firebase Test Lab.

 Best practices for testing your app